-The church was radically altered in 1962-3 under the direction of architects Jennings, Homer & Lynch; a full north aisle was added (connecting with the baptistery to the west and the Lady Chapel to the east) and the arcade of the south aisle rebuilt, with slender steel columns supporting steel girders, opening up views towards the sanctuary from the aisles and increasing the seating capacity from about 350 to 500 (see figures 2 and 3).
+The church was radically altered in 1962-3 under the direction of architects Jennings, Homer & Lynch; a full north aisle was added (connecting with the baptistery to the west and the Lady Chapel to the east) and the arcade of the south aisle rebuilt, with slender steel columns supporting steel girders, opening up views towards the sanctuary from the aisles and increasing the seating capacity from about 350 to 500.
 The presbytery was also rebuilt.
 This expansion was not sufficient to accommodate the growing Catholic population in the parish, and in 1966 a new parish of St Martin de Porres was created and a multi-purpose church centre built in Forrest Road, Moseley.
 In 1977 the parish of St Martin de Porres was suppressed and merged again with Balsall Heath, whereupon the dedication of the latter church was changed to St John and St Martin.
 Today the church is served by Sacred Heart Fathers of Betharram.

 A Romanesque design of 1896 by Albert Vicars, remodelled and extended by Jennings, Homer & Lynch in 1962-3.
 The church is built of red brick with blue engineering brick and (on the front elevation) Doulton stone dressings and slate roofs.
 On plan it consists of an aisled nave (the north aisle an addition of 1962-3), with a canted apsidal sanctuary with side chapels.
 An octagonal bell tower with conical top is placed at the southwest corner.
 Two pairs of entrance doors each have mosaic tympanums bearing sacred monograms.
 Above are five alternating small and larger openings, the outer ones blind and the central three glazed, with stone surrounds and attached colonettes with scallop capitals.
 At the northwest corner, asymmetrically balancing the larger bell tower, a corner turret has had its top truncated to accommodate a statue of St John the Evangelist (previously placed under a canopy in the main gable, now removed).